 Visitors to these facilities located on South Campus and in the Jacobs School of Medicine and Biomedical Sciences get a learning experience that’s literally more in-depth than a traditional slide- and textbook-based education.

 Taken as a whole, the Brain Museum’s collection demonstrates how the components of our nervous systems work together.
 Visitors can see the brain’s layers and internal structures firsthand and view them from different angles.

-More than 80 beautifully illuminated brain specimens highlight anatomical features such as the corpus callosum, hippocampus and cerebellum.
+At the original South Campus location, almost 90 beautifully illuminated brain specimens highlight anatomical features such as the corpus callosum, hippocampus and cerebellum.
 Pathological specimens show conditions such as Alzheimer’s disease, cerebral aneurysms and hydrocephalus.

 Dissections show the full pathways for vision and hearing, and photographs offer closer views of the brain’s intricate structures.
 A display that highlights the achievements of groundbreaking researchers in neuroanatomy sets the discipline in its historical context.

 The museum also houses a world-class collection of slides that display stained cross-sections of brain tissue, which medical students and researchers can consult by arrangement with the Department of Pathology and Anatomical Sciences.

 A second museum has been created with all new specimens in the Jacobs School’s building on the Buffalo Niagara Medical Campus.
 The downtown museum has about 40 human brain specimens, as well as various anatomical models of brains, skulls and other items.
 Digital displays have been installed at the front of the room that will eventually provide information about specimens in the museum and have the capability to be interactive and show 3D-images of brains.